 Even in this high-tech world, the telephone is still the most powerful tool when it comes to contacting your legislators.

 Do you Tweet?
 Are you on Facebook?
 Do you like email?
 Most legislators have multiple ways for their constituents to track their work and connect with them.
 You don’t need to be an expert.
 Just choose a method that works best for you.

 Visit the Illinois State Board of Elections Representative Search Page to find your representatives’ contact information.
 Click on the links shown for the names of your representatives.
 Some listings include contact information and webpages, for others you will need to do a little investigation.
 Just do an Internet search on their names to find their web sites.

 Need help?
 IOMS is ready to assist!
 If you want the contact information for your legislators, send your request along with your home address to email@example.com.

 Write this information down so it’s available whenever you need it!

 Your legislators want to know about the issues that are important to you.
-Some of the sisues IOMS is tracking include
+Some of the issues IOMS is tracking include:

 Craft Your Message.
 Be Clear and Concise